Meiji bride's hon-furisode with full-body yuzen, kinkoma, and Shishu. Length 62"

 flowers single this out as a bridal kimono, as does the length (designed to trail) in comparison to the sleeves.
 These would have been tailored to come to ankle-length, giving an indication of

-how much length was left in the main body, allowing for the fold of the ohasori, as well as the trailing hemline.
+how much length was left in the main body, allowing for a trailing hemline.

 This piece has a lot of hira-nui hand embroidery, which is a type of satin stitch, and unusually for a bridal kimono, the mon themselves are embroidered in kinkoma (gold-wrapped thread) in traditional koma-nui, a couching stitch.
 The yuzen is almost full coverage, and as is typical of the era the lining is red, a tradition to ward off evil spirits.
 Padded throughout, with fukiwata (cotton batting to hem, to encourage the trailing kimono to spread pleasingly as the wearer walked ).
 Sourced from Tondabayashi City, Osaka, Japan.